 - If you want a softer mousse, you can use less chocolate, and if that makes the chocolate flavour too light for your liking, you can add a bit of cocoa powder to make up the darkness.
 You can blend the cocoa powder along with the tofu, but if you want to add more cocoa powder at the end to the finished mousse, dissolve the cocoa in a bit of water to create a paste—this will prevent lumps.

 - I use 70% chocolate which yields quite a dark and rich mousse.
 You can go darker or lighter as you wish.

 - Using brown sugar will make the mousse richer; for a lighter mousse, use white sugar.

 - 2-3 Tbsp espresso, this will really darken and intensify the chocolate flavour.
 You can also do a combination of coffee and flavoured liqueurs like I did in the video.

-- 2-3 Tbsp flavoured liqueurs—orange, Irish cream, hazelnut and mint liqueurs are some great options
+- 2-3 tablespoon flavoured liqueurs—orange, Irish cream, hazelnut and mint liqueurs are some great options

 Put the chocolate in a heatproof mixing bowl, then set it over a pot of simmering water (the bowl should not touch the water).
 Let it melt, stirring once or twice.

 While the chocolate is melting, place all other ingredients in a food processor or blender and blitz until smooth, scraping the side once.

 Once the chocolate is melted, turn off the heat but keep the bowl on the pot.
 Gradually whisk in the tofu mixture until well blended, turning on the heat if the chocolate becomes too stiff and isn't blending smoothly.
 Taste and adjust the mousse as desired.